🏗️ How to install the new Exchange Online PowerShell V2 module?

 Launch PowerShell by opening the Start menu and typing powershell .

-In the search results list, click Windows PowerShell.
+In the list of search results, click Windows PowerShell.

 Type $PSVersionTable.PSVersion in the PowerShell window and press ENTER to retrieve the version of PowerShell .